 After you complete your core courses in your first year, you can switch between full or part-time, day or evening classes.

-Mitchell is the only law school in the region to offer flexible scheduling that includes full-time, part-time, and hybrid enrollment options.
+Mitchell is the only law school in the country to offer flexible scheduling that includes full-time, part-time, and hybrid enrollment options.
 You can take classes during the day or in the evening, attend full- or part-time, and craft a schedule that works for you.